asunny72/blog/docs/effective-meetings.md

 ## After the Meeting

 1. Send meeting notes.
-Summarize the discussion points.
-Create a separate section for action items that includes owner, and due date.
+   1. Summarize the discussion points.
+   1. Create a separate section for action items that includes owner, and due date.

 # Playbook

-## High Impact or GTFO
+## Show Impact or GTFO

 Don’t waste time on low impact areas.

-Only call a meeting if there is QUANTITATIVE evidence that there is a large opportunity size.
-If you are a participant, do not take action items unless the opportunity size is clear.
+Only call a meeting if there is QUANTITATIVE evidence that suggests there is a large opportunity size.
 We define opportunity size as the maximum achievable business impact.

-## Fail Fast
+If the impact is unknown, do the pre-requisite homework.

+## Empower Gatekeepers To Veto Early

 Imagine spending months on a solution, only to hear at the last minute we cannot ship this to customers due to regulatory laws.
 Oof.

-Failing fast prevents a long chain of ultimately fruitless meetings.
-Effective meetings present opportunities for attendees to fail fast by employing the following plays explored below:

-1. ABCD (Always Be Collecting Data)
-1. Empower Gatekeepers To Veto Early
+Effective meetings bring in gatekeepers early, and empower them to veto the project as early as possible.

+Gatekeeps should be marked as required attendees.

+## Brainstorm; A Time and A Place

+Brainstorming involves open ended questions and is a critical process to solving problems.
+Brainstorming **_meetings_** need to clarify that the agenda is not to seek alignment, but rather to generate as many ideas as possible for later offline exploration.

+The worst time to hold mini brainstorming sessions is during a meeting seeking alignment with a large number of stake holders.

+## Present Opinionated Choices; Hotdog / No-Hotdog

+Unless brainstorming, present opinionated choices.
+Instead of "what to eat for dinner tonight?", try "let's get italian cuisine tonight at the restaurant off of 5th and winston."

+Having an opinionated stance provides a concrete example from which stakeholders can voice concrete opinions.

 ## ABCD (Always Be Collecting Data)